-Using oil to cleanse the skin actually goes waay back to the ancient Greeks.
-The women used olive oil to cleanse and moisturise, while the men had a torturous way of cleaning their bodies at bathhouses involving oil and a tool called a strigil.
-Obviously before soap was invented!
+Fun fact: cleansing the skin with oil goes way back to the ancient Greeks.
+The women used olive oil to cleanse and moisturize, while the men had a torturous way of cleaning their bodies at bathhouses with oil and a tool called a strigil.
+Obviously, before soap was invented!

 A Kinder Way To Cleanse